Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/README.md

-# Azure Spring Apps Landing Zone Accelerator - Vnet Injection Scenario for Terraform
+# Azure Spring Apps Landing Zone Accelerator - VNet Injection Scenario for Terraform

 ## Accounting for Separation of Duties
 While the code here is located in one folder in a single repo, the steps are designed to mimic how an organization may break up the deployment of various Azure components across teams, into different code repos or have them run by different pipelines with specific credentials.